OliverKillane/Imperial-Computing-Year-2-Notes/50011 - Computational Techniques/readme.md

 # 50011 - Computational Techniques
 ## Contents
-My work-in-progress lecture notes for the Year 2 Computational Techniques module taught in Spring 2022.
+My work-in-progress condensed notes for the Year 2 Computational Techniques module taught in Spring 2022.
+The course notes are **fantastic** so I have no reason to write full notes.

 ## Lecture Recordings
 Lecture recordings can be found on [panopto](https://imperial.cloud.panopto.eu/Panopto/Pages/Sessions/List.aspx#folderID=%22e6ce8a9a-09a8-4ab5-b24e-ae2200b756e8%22), though these are only available for imperial computing students (2nd year, 2021-22).